UPtrimOfficial/UPtrim/README.md

 <td width="50%" valign="top">

 <details>
-<summary><b>🔮 Predictive Context</b></summary>
+<summary><b>🔮 Your AI Never Follows Up on Anything</b></summary>

 <br/>

-Tracks conversation flow patterns.
-Go from "project updates" to "code review" often?
-Next time, code memories are pre-loaded before you ask.
+You say "I need to finish the report by Friday" and the AI says "Good luck!" then never mentions it again.
+Predictive Context tracks conversation patterns and pre-loads what you'll need before you ask.

 </details>

 <details>
-<summary><b>😴 Memory Consolidation</b></summary>
+<summary><b>😴 Old Memories Pile Up and Conflict</b></summary>

 <br/>

-Like sleep for your AI's memory.
-During idle time: merge duplicates, strengthen important connections, let irrelevant memories fade.
-Keeps things lean.
+The more your AI remembers, the messier it gets — duplicates, outdated info, contradictions.
+Memory Gardener runs during idle time: merges duplicates, resolves conflicts, and keeps everything lean without you lifting a finger.

 </details>

 <details>
-<summary><b>🧬 Intent Classification</b></summary>
+<summary><b>🧬 Your AI Treats Every Message the Same</b></summary>

 <br/>

-Analyzes each message — question, task, brainstorm, debug — and adjusts how memories are selected and prioritized for that type.
+A quick question, a debugging session, and a brainstorming request all need different context — but your AI doesn't know that.
+Intent Classification analyzes each message and adjusts which memories get prioritized for that type.

 </details>